Clangers: Special (1974)

-An election special, entitled "Vote for Froglet!", was broadcast on the night of the October 1974 General Election.It was inspired by what Postgate referred to as the "Winter of Discontent" (a phrase from Shakespeare's play Richard III, usually employed to refer to the winter of 1978–79, but Postgate was referring to the miners' strike in the winter of 1973-74), and partly by his recollections of post-war Germany.
+An election special, entitled "Vote for Froglet!", was broadcast on the night of the October 1974 General Election.
+It was inspired by what Postgate referred to as the "Winter of Discontent" (a phrase from William Shakespeare's play Richard III, usually employed to refer to the winter of 1978–79, but Postgate was referring to the miners' strike in the winter of 1973-74), and partly by his recollections of post-war Germany.

 This special was believed to be a lost episode for many years, but it was released in full for free by the British Film Institute to coincide with the 2017 UK General Election.